sophie-anderson8/CS-330-Fall-2025/README.md

 Hashes: `%hash, $hash{key}, keys, values, each, delete, exists`

 Perl also allows for mixed type operations.
-It performs automatic type conversion based on context - if it doesn’t make sense, Perl issues a warning but still tries to interpret the expression.[^2]
+It performs automatic type conversion based on context, meaning if it doesn’t make sense, Perl issues a warning but still tries to interpret the expression.[^2]

 [^2]: [Perl basics](https://www.cs.unc.edu/~jbs/resources/perl/perl-basics.html)